AlexPeret/websharper-cookbook-tutorial/articles/cookbook-chapter-06.md

 You will find a few helper functions to build the alert box and a spinner and you might want to move them to specialized components, as they are starting to repeat.

 The main function brings a new approach to render the page.
-Instead of relying on the Doc.Async function as we did before, this function makes use of the Submitter class.
+Instead of relying on the `Doc.Async` function as we did before, this function makes use of the `Submitter` type.

-Also, worth noting that it uses Var.CreateWaiting function.
-This constructor allows to declare a Reactive Variable without initializing it.
-Later, once the data is ready, we set its value using the Var.Set function as usual.
+Also, worth noting that it uses `Var.CreateWaiting` function.
+This constructor allows to declare a *Reactive Variable* without initializing it.
+Later, once the data is ready, we set its value using the `Var.Set` function as usual.

+> Tip: if you forget to set the value of *Reactive Variable* created with the `Var.CreateWaiting` function, your page won't render.

-The Submitter is linked to the Reactive Variable's View and provides a Trigger function.
-When called, this function will get the latest value from the underlying View (the rvModel one) and update itself.
+The `Submitter` is linked to the Reactive Variable's View and provides a `Trigger` function.
+When called, this function will get the latest value from the underlying View (the `rvModel` one) and update itself.

 The form content is render by the Submitter View, as highlighted in the code snippet below: